 Unlike marriage therapy, marriage ed turns out to be relatively easy to package for online access.
 The convenience consequently becomes unbeatable.
 It's available online 24/7, with zero travel time to get there or back.
 The price is right also.
 PowerOfTwo for instance offers a wide variety of fun learning activities, email access to a real-person coach, and a full span of topics: what to do with anger, how to make win-win decisions instead one person dominating, and how-to's for more harmonious living—all for $18 a month, which is probably less than the cost per month of one evening out.

 So while marriage counseling over the internet still is not an option, marriage ed can enable motivated spouses to make the leap from a marriage that's an endurance test to a truly gratifying love relationship.

 Very.
 A research study of the outcomes of an early prototype of poweroftwomarriage.com yielded significant improvements in couples' abilities to enjoy their relationship with fewer fights and more satisfaction.

 Studies on the impacts of other marriage ed programs such as the ones described in the CBS TV report have obtained similarly impressive results.

 The bottom line on online therapy.

 For online therapy via skype and telephone to become more broadly available, laws limiting therapy practice over state lines need to be modified.

 In the meantime however, online individual therapy with less highly trained counselors already is proving helpful for many people.

 And for a couple, or even just one spouse, who is frustrated by marriage tensions and bumps, programs that offer coaching in the skills for marriage success can make an immediate difference.

-.
-To check out the web-based program with a free trial plus a free marriage assessment, click here
+Harvard-educated Denver clinical psychologist Susan Heitler, PhD is author of The Power of Two book, workbook and online marriage education program.
+To check out the web-based program with a free trial plus a free marriage assessment, click here.